OfficeDev/Word-Add-in-JavaScript-ChangeContentWithXML/README.md

 This sample requires:

-- Visual Studio 2012 or later
-- Office 2013 tools for Visual Studio 2012 or later.
+- Visual Studio 2013 with Update 5 or Visual Studio 2015.
-- Word 2013.
+- Word 2013
+- Internet Explorer 9 or later, which must be installed but doesn't have to be the default browser.
+To support Office Add-ins, the Office client that acts as host uses browser components that are part of Internet Explorer 9 or later.
+- One of the following as the default browser: Internet Explorer 9, Safari 5.0.6, Firefox 5, Chrome 13, or a later version of one of these browsers.
+- Familiarity with JavaScript programming and web services.

 <a name="components"></a>
 ## Key components of the sample